FREE EXPRESS SHIPPING OVER £72

 Clitoral suction vibrator

 Why not give all your love to the clit?
 A clitoral suction vibrator is a unique sex toy that uses suction and air pulse technology to send waves of pleasure to the clitoris.
-VUSH’s Empress 2 Clitoral Suction Vibrator is the perfect starting point, as it has multiple pleasure settings and a gently curved design to fit nicely in your hand.
+VUSH’s Empress Tidal Clitoral Suction Vibrator is the perfect starting point, as it has multiple pleasure settings and a gently curved design to fit nicely in your hand.

 Palm vibrator